Interview: The Similiarites and Differences of Ideal and Self-Interested Communities

 The C.A.G.E.
 Framework

 We walk through this topic using Ivan's C.A.G.E. framework which stands for Complacency, Atrophy, Guilt, and Escape.
-In this conversation, we are also joined by Ivan's wife, Dr. Stacy Mosmiles.

 Here's a list of the topics we hit on throughout our conversation.